johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

   *
   * Then the pi will start doing the work of creating Bob's public/private key pair.
   * The pi will ask you to move your mouse and type randomly on your keyboard to provide a source of randomness for the key generation process.
   * It took about 5 minutes for my pi 2 to generate the key pairs.
-Be patient as you provide random input.
+  * Be patient as you provide random input.

-Never show anyone your private key.
-Your private keys should never leave your PrivateKeyVault.
-If you want to see information about your private keys enter the following command.
+After Bob's keys have been generated you may want to see information about his private keys.
+Enter the following command.
 `gpg --list-secret-keys`
 The output should look something like the following:
 ```
 /home/pi/.gnupg/secring.gpg
 ---------------------------
 sec   2048R/6E477330 2018-04-15
-uid                  John R Shearing (www.PrivateKeyVault.com) <johnshearing@gmail.com>
+uid                  Bob (Bob's comment) <bob@gmail.com>
 ssb   2048R/0199AA57 2018-04-15
 ```
-The top line indicates the location and name of your keyring file.
+The top line indicates the location and name of the keyring file on your pi.
 The **sec** line shows the key size : 2048, the key type : r for RSA, the UniqueID : 6E477330, and the creation date.
 The UniqueID is used in GPG commands to refer to that specific private key.
-The **uid** line shows the your real name, your comment, and your email address.
+The **uid** line shows Bob's real name, Bob's comment, and Bob's email address.
-The email address is also used to uniquely identify your key when making gpg commands.
+The email address can also be used to uniquely identify Bob's keys when making gpg commands.
-The **ssb** line shows the size, type, and unique identifyer of your subkey.
+The **ssb** line shows the size, type, and unique identifyer of Bob's subkey.
 Subkeys are cool because you can have as many subkeys associated with your private key as you want but you can revoke them individually without harming your ability to use your other subkeys or the originating private key.

+If you want to see what Bob's private key actually looks like the execute the following command:
+gpg2 --export-secret-key --armor bob@gmail.com
+You should see a big block of text on the pi's touch screen.
+Never show anyone your private key.

+Normally, your private keys should never leave your PrivateKeyVault

 Your public keys are meant to be shared with everyone.
 Public keys are used by others to encrypt documents that can only be decrypted by you using your private key.